gbdev/pandocs/content/Video_Display.md

 background.
 OBJs (sprites) may be still displayed above or behind the window, just as for normal BG.)

-The Window becomes visible (if enabled) when positions are set in the ranges WX=0..166, WY=0..143.
-A position of WX=7, WY=0 locates the window at upper left, it is then completely covering the background.
+The Window becomes visible (if enabled) when both positions are set in the ranges WX=0..166, WY=0..143 respectively.
+Positions WX=7, WY=0 locate the Window at the top left.
+It is then completely covering the background.

 WX values 0-6 and 166 are unreliable due to hardware bugs.
 If WX is set to 0, the window will "stutter" horizontally when SCX changes.